 Prior to joining CCA, she was a postdoctoral fellow at the School of Cinematic Arts at the University of Southern California.
 She was a core member of the MacArthur-sponsored study called “Kids’ Informal Learning with Digital Media: An Ethnographic Investigation of Innovative Knowledge Cultures,” which remains one of the most comprehensive studies of kids’ use of digital media in the United States.
 She co-authored two books that emerged from the study: 1) Hanging Out, Messing Around, and Geeking Out: Kids Living and Learning with New Media (2010), and 2) Living and Learning with New Media: Summary of Findings from the Digital Youth Project (2009), which were both published by The MIT Press.

-Her work has been widely published in numerous journals including: Journal of Computer-Mediated Communication, Anthropology of Work Review, Visual Communication, Games & Culture, Discourse Studies, Enculturation, and Human Organization.
-Recently she was a keynote speaker at the Transforming Audiences 3 conferences at the University of Westminster in London, and was an invited participant in the Knight Foundation’s Technology for Civic Engagement Summit.
+Her work has been widely published in numerous journals including: Pragmatics; Journal of Pragmatics; Journal of Computer-Mediated Communication; Visual Communication; Anthropology of Work Review; Games & Culture; Discourse Studies; Biography; Enculturation; and Human Organization.
+She was an invited panelist at the Face It symposium on selfies at the San Francisco Art Institute, and was an invited participant in the Knight Foundation’s Technology for Civic Engagement Summit.

 A list of publications may be found at: http://www.patriciaglange.org/